Mohsnmonji/mohsnmonji.github.io/_pages/about.md

 ---

 I am a **PhD Candidate in Sociology** at Concordia University and a **CAnD3 Doctoral Fellow** at McGill University, conducting research on the social determinants of mental health and disparities in mental health outcomes, particularly psychological distress, anxiety, and depression among youth.
-I use **statistical modeling** and **machine learning** to analyze such disparities and recommend evidence-based policies for better mental health outcomes at the population level.
 My doctoral research has been supported by funding from **Concordia University**, **Fonds de recherche du Québec – Société et Culture (FRQSC)**, and the **Quebec Interuniversity Center for Social Statistics(QICSS)**.

 **Methodologically**, I am interested in **quantitative research methods**, **survey statistics and methodology**, and **applied social statistics**, with a focus on analyzing official surveys with complex sampling designs.